cairo-book/cairo-book/src/ch10-01-how-to-write-tests.md

 ## Checking Results with the `assert!` Macro

 The `assert!` macro, provided by Cairo, is useful when you want to ensure that some condition in a test evaluates to `true`.
-We give the `assert!` macro a first argument that evaluates to a Boolean.
+We give the `assert!` macro the first argument that evaluates to a Boolean.
 If the value is `true`, nothing happens and the test passes.
 If the value is `false`, the `assert!` macro calls `panic()` to cause the test to fail with a message we defined as the second argument.
 Using the `assert!` macro helps us check that our code is functioning in the way we intend.

 Remember in [Chapter 5][method syntax], we used a `Rectangle` struct and a `can_hold` method, which are repeated here in Listing {{#ref rectangle}}.
 Let’s put this code in the _src/lib.cairo_ file, then write some tests for it using the `assert!` macro.